ros-mobile-robots/ros-mobile-robots.github.io/docs/diffbot_msgs.md

 rosrun rosserial_client make_libraries ~/Arduino/tmp/
 ```

+This will generate all messages for ALL installed packages, but in our case only the `diffbot_msgs` package is needed to avoid missing includes.

 - Copy the generated `~/Arduino/tmp/diffbot_msgs` message folder to the `src` folder of the `rosserial` Arduino library.
   When `rosserial` was installed with the Arduino Library Manager, the location is `~/Arduino/libraries/Rosserial_Arduino_Library/`.